Electronic Insurance Forms Submission FAQs

 HOW DO I SHOW THAT MY INSURANCE LICENSE HAS BEEN RENEWED?

 Verify that the Department of Insurance in the state where you write insurance has received and updated your licensing information.
+If the insurance license has been expired for more than 30 days, access to the EIFS program will be disabled.

 WHAT FORM DO I SUBMIT TO PROVIDE PROOF OF FINANCIAL RESPONSIBILITY FOR MY CUSTOMER?